codingMustache/codingMustache/README.md

 ## Daily Trivia

-On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. Percent Sign
+ 1. 2008
- 2. Dollar Sign
+ 2. 2002
- 3. Asterisk
+ 3. 1999
- 4. Exclamation Mark
+ 4. 2005

 <details>
   <summary>Answer</summary>
-  Exclamation Mark
+  2005
 </details>